Zlsy32900/academic/_pages/about.md

 If you wanna see more details, please click 'CV' at the top menu

 I finished my bachelor degree in Heilongjiang University, Harbin, China.
 I studied civil engineering - Hydraulic Engineering.

-I graduated sixth in my major with 90.
-My bachelor degree bring me a great foundation in mathmatics and physics, and structural mind when experiencing problems.
+I graduated sixth in my major with a GPA of 90, which provided me with a strong foundation in mathematics and physics.
+This background cultivated a structured mindset that allows me to approach problems systematically.

-I having my master degree in King's College London, and I started to get in touch with lot of robotics courses, like Robotics System, Real-time System, Machine Learning, Sensor and Actuator.
-I achieved distinction grades in these courses, and felt like they take me to a new world - robotics.
-In this field, I could ultilize lot of advanced technology to address the existing problem, enabling robots perform better and do what humans could not done.
-Quite Challenging and I love Chanllenging!
+For my master's degree at King's College London, I delved into various robotics courses, including Robotics Systems, Real-time Systems, Machine Learning, and Sensor and Actuator technologies.
+I achieved distinction grades in these courses, and they opened up a new world for me - the world of robotics.
+In this field, I discovered the opportunity to leverage advanced technologies to address complex problems, enabling robots to outperform human capabilities. this problems are quite challenging, but I love Chanllenging!

-Therefore, I chose robot control optimization via reinforcement learning as my final thesis.
-I learned a lot of RL and robotics dynamic, control knowledge.
+This newfound passion led me to choose "robot control optimization via reinforcement learning" as the topic for my final thesis.
+During this process, I acquired valuable knowledge in reinforcement learning and dynamic control within the field of robotics.
+I wish I could learn further in this field.